Every website needs a regular website content review as part of its ongoing maintenance. Here’s the easy guide to what, how and when to do one.

 Google Also Likes A Tidy Store

 For example: If you want your small business website to bring you local Brisbane clients, then part of your review will probably be removing images of the Sydney Opera House or mentions of clients in Adelaide.

 Step 2: Review Your Keywords

 Deep breath.
 You need a spreadsheet for this bit.
-This is where you map every page and post and download on your site.
-Don’t run away!
-We haven’t got to the good bit yet.
+This is where you map every page and blog post and download page on your site.

-Seriously.
-You need a spreadsheet.
-There are some plugins starting to be created for this, but right now, a spreadsheet is the simplest option for most small businesses.
+There are some plugins available on the market to help this bit, but a spreadsheet is the simplest option for most small businesses.

 Step 4: Review Your Data

-Before you leap in with your machete in hand, it pays to know which are the weeds and which are the mighty oaks of your site.
-You don’t want to be chainsawing down trees and keeping the weeds!
+Before you leap into your website with your machete in hand, it pays to know which are the weeds and which are the mighty oaks of your site.
+You don’t want to be cutting down trees and keeping the weeds!

-Using your Google Analytics account, identify the pages with the most traffic, highest bounce rates, and any keyword search terms that lead to your pages (yes, I know Google is strangling the keyword data!)
+Using your Google Analytics account, identify the pages with the most traffic, highest bounce rates, and any keyword search terms that lead to your pages.

-You can either add in an analytics column onto your spreadsheet if you want record the key data, or you can simply add comments in the note section.
+You can either add an analytics column onto your spreadsheet if you want to record the key data, or you can simply add comments in the note section.